- Pets and Animals

 In severe infections surgery may be used to remove heartworms.
 This course of treatment is usually seen when many adult heartwroms inhabit the heart.

 An Informative Video of the Heartworm Life Cycle

 How do veterinarians test for heartworm?
 There are two different blood tests that can be done to determine if heartwrom in present.
+One can be done in your veterinary office, it is called a snap test.
+The other must be sent out to a professional laboratory, typically this test will also look for other vector borne diseases like lyme disease.
+Both of these blood test are checking for an antigen produced by an adult female heartworm.
+While they are both good tests, the test sent out to the laboratory is a little more sensitive then the in office snap test.
 If an animal is found to have heartworms x-rays can be used to determine the severity of the infection to determine the best course of treatment.

 There are many products available that prevent heartworm infections.
 Many are chewable tablets that are given once each month.
 These tablets typically contain ivermectin, which is a compound that kills heartworms in their larval stage.
 Sentinel Spectrum, TriHeart, Trifexis, Iverhart, and HeartGard are all tablets given once each month.
 Some even contain does of pyrantyl, which is used to rid dogs and cats of intestinal worms.

 If you dog will not take the tablet orally there are alternative methods.
 Revolution is a topical treatment that is most often used in puppies and dogs that will not take the tablets.
 As an added bonus it also protects against fleas, ticks, and mites.
 As another bonus, Revolution is one of the few products that is safe to use on cats for heartworm prevention.